-Reali expands it online real-estate service to the entire Bay Area, raises $5M Series A round
+Reali expands its online real-estate service to the entire Bay Area, raises $5M Series A round

 “With our expansion to the entire San Francisco Bay Area, we want to demonstrate the excitement, adoption and trust that we’ve experienced on the Peninsula and strengthen our leadership position in this very competitive market,” Haller said.
 “Once we’ve accomplished that successfully here in the Bay Area, we plan to expand into other major California markets, as well as selected regions out of state.”

 Haller doesn’t seem to be all that worried about competing services like Redfin.
 “Many of the other online brokerages haven’t changed the fundamentals of the business,” he said.
-“They are still heavily based on the use of traditional real estate agents, and most of their technology has to to do with lead generation and discovery platforms.
+“They are still heavily based on the use of traditional real estate agents, and most of their technology has to do with lead generation and discovery platforms.
 Unlike other online brokerages, Reali has invested in and created an end-to-end transaction and collaboration platform.”

-He also argued that his company’s business model means it can provide better customer service and still give them all the advantages of working with licenses real estate brokers.
+He also argued that his company’s business model means it can provide better customer service and still give them all the advantages of working with licensed real estate brokers.

 0